 This is the beautiful Venice Kinesis Mural (2010) by artist Rip Cronk.
 His inspiration was the 15th century Botticelli Birth of Venus.
 Step inside this building for a delicious meal at the Surfside Venice (Restaurant and Bar).

 7. Stroll along the charming Venice Canals.

 Take a relaxing walk along the Venice Canals, a few blocks from Venice beach.
 The gardens and homes are beautiful!
 You can park outside the Venice Canals and walk in to explore the different pathways, or drive over the four-arched bridges along the one-way Dell Avenue.

 Families can visit the cool playground at Linnie Canal Park on Dell Avenue and Court D.

 8. Shop and eat along trendy Abbot Kinney Boulevard.

-Trendy Abbot Kinney Boulevard is north of the Venice Canals.
+Trendy Abbot Kinney Boulevard is north of the Venice Canals, where you can browse independent boutiques and grab a coffee.
 This suave shopping street is ground zero for L.A.'s hipsters and fashionistas.
-Browse the independent boutiques and grab a coffee.

 Make a reservation at one of Abbot Kinney's popular restaurants like the Butcher's Daughter, Greenleaf or Gjelina.
-Intelligentsia is the most popular coffee place on Abbot Kinney.
-The baked goods are delicious!
+Intelligentsia is the most popular coffee place on Abbot Kinney, and the baked goods are delicious!